-Adjusted EBITDA is defined as net profit before income tax expense, interest expense, interest income and depreciation and amortization, as further adjusted for gain (loss) from discontinued operations, share of loss of associates, impairment of investment in associates, foreign exchange gain and loss, change in fair value of derivative financial assets, other expenses, other income, gain/(loss) from disposal of subsidiaries, corporate costs allocated to discontinued operations, gain on bargain purchase, income from depositary, offering expenses, sharebased payment expenses and goodwill impairment.
-We present adjusted EBITDA as a supplemental performance measure because we believe that it facilitates operating performance comparisons from period to period and company to company by backing out potential differences caused by variations in capital structures (affecting interest expenses, net), changes in foreign exchange rates that impact financial asset and liabilities denominated in currencies other than our functional currency (affecting foreign exchange (loss) gain, net), tax positions (such as the impact on periods or companies of changes in effective tax rates), reversal of impairments (affecting other income and impairment of investment in associates), the age and book depreciation of fixed assets (affecting relative depreciation expense), non-cash charges (affecting share-based payments expenses), and certain one-time income expenses (affecting other income, offering expenses, gain on bargain purchase, gain (loss) on disposal of subsidiaries and income from depository).
+Adjusted EBITDA is defined as net profit before income tax expense, interest expense, interest income and depreciation and amortization, as further adjusted for loss from discontinued operations, share of loss of associates, impairment of investment in associates, foreign exchange gain and loss, other expenses, other income, loss/(gain) on disposal of subsidiaries, corporate costs allocated to discontinued operations, gain on bargain purchase, income from depositary, offering expenses, share-based payment expenses and impairment of goodwill and intangible assets acquired in the business combinations.
+We present adjusted EBITDA as a supplemental performance measure because we believe that it facilitates operating performance comparisons from period to period and company to company by backing out potential differences caused by variations in capital structures (affecting interest expenses, net), changes in foreign exchange rates that impact financial asset and liabilities denominated in currencies other than our functional currency (affecting foreign exchange loss/gain, net), tax positions (such as the impact on periods or companies of changes in effective tax rates), the age and book depreciation of fixed assets (affecting relative depreciation expense), non-cash charges (affecting share-based payments expenses), and certain one-time income expenses (affecting other income, offering expenses, gain on bargain purchase, gain (loss) on disposal of subsidiaries and income from depository).
 Adjusted EBITDA also excludes other expenses, share in losses of associates and impairment of investment in associates because we believe it is helpful to view the performance of our business excluding the impact of entities that we do not control, and because our share of the net income (loss) of the associate and other expenses includes items that have other been excluded from adjusted EBITDA (such as finance expenses, net, tax on income and depreciation and amortization).
-In addition, adjusted EBITDA excludes the non-cash impact of changes in the fair value of derivate financial assets and of gain (loss) from discontinued operations and corporate costs allocated to discontinued operations because we do not believe these items reflect the underlying performance of our business.
+In addition, adjusted EBITDA excludes the non-cash impact of loss from discontinued operations and corporate costs allocated to discontinued operations because we do not believe these items reflect the underlying performance of our business.
 Because adjusted EBITDA facilitates internal comparisons of operating performance on a more consistent basis, we also use adjusted EBITDA in measuring our performance relative to that of our competitors.